adisusilayasa/social_media/README.md

 ## Contributing

-Contributions to Project Name are welcome and encouraged!
+Contributions to Likes Me are welcome and encouraged!
 If you have any suggestions, bug reports, or feature requests, please open an issue or submit a pull request.

 ## License

 [MIT License](https://opensource.org/licenses/MIT)